WebWallen/blog/README.md

 The Top 10 Reasons People Aren't Reading Your Content (#7 Is Definitely an Eye-Opener)<br/>
 Community Outreach: the Fastest, Easiest, and Most Effective Way to Build an Audience Online<br/>
 How to Build Accessible and Responsive Websites that Look Great on Every Device in 6 Simple Steps<br/>
-Specialists Are Supremely Overrated: The Eye-Opening Benefits and Advantages of Being a Generalist<br/><br/>
+Specialists Are Supremely Overrated: The Incredible Benefits and Advantages of Being a Generalist<br/><br/>

 ...so ten pieces of content?
 Knock out two a week and I'm done in about a month.
 Sounds like a good start!